 Level 4 Shredders

 At level 4 and beyond, shredders no longer simply strip-cut documents.
 They use a crosscut to further secure confidential documentation.
 The remaining shreds are around four millimeters long and 40 millimeters wide.
 These shredders are used in the corporate sector to help secure company records, the security of which has become a top concern of over 300 executive officers.
 Level 4 is also the standard for securing personal documentation via federal privacy mandates such as HIPAA.
 Here at Capital Shredder Corp., all our desk-side personal shredders meet HIPAA requirements.

 Shredders at level 5 become compliant with some government agencies and are the standard for European security.
 They cross-cut into pieces around two millimeters by 15 millimeters.
 They are not the highest security shredder available but they are used by smaller federal government agencies but not secure enough for use by the NSA, DOD, or any other security agencies.

 Level 6 Shredders

 Level 6 shredding is the standard for document destruction for the DOD, NSA, and other United States security and military offices.
 Documents that have undergone level 6 shredding are cross-cut into pieces less than one millimeter by 12 millimeters.
 Machines capable of level 6 shredding are not often commercially available for home use but sold exclusively for purchase by government agencies and government contractors.
 High-security shredders are necessary for information protection in these fields.

 Level 7 Shredders

-Knowing what kind of shredder you need to match with government regulations and personal security is important.
-The shredder's level can tell you exactly how secure your information will be and whether it meets the correct standards for your industry.
+Knowing what kind of shredder you need to match with government shredding standards and personal security is important.
+The paper shredder's security level can tell you exactly how secure your information will be and whether it meets the correct standards for your industry.